 Best Podcast Recording Software For macOS

-In arriving at our recommendations, we picked the brains of experienced podcasters, scavenged through podcasting forums, and tested out the options.
+In arriving at our recommendations of equipment needed to start a podcast, we picked the brains of experienced podcasters, scavenged through podcasting forums, and tested out the options.
 Here’s what we arrived at;

 As a newbie, this is an excellent point of entry for you; it’s a Digital Audio Workstation that is even relied on by experienced podcasters.
 The software makes life easier for you as there can be separate tracks for intros, outros, and even music.